erin murtha as an artist

 Textile

-My textile works are predominately an exploration into memory.
-I create or re-create many objects from my life that I want to study in a new way for varied reasons.
+My textile works are predominately an exploration into memory and cataloguing of daily life.
+I create or re-create objects from my life that I want to study in a new way for varied reasons.
 I.e. once a year I treat myself to little Debbie valentines cakes.
 What is it about the cakes that draws me in?
 I spend time with the packaging and meticulously recount details.
 I am drawn in and now have a permanent fixture to document my obsession.

 Girlhood Objects